chillpert/rayex/README.md

 - [x] Fix upload storage buffers to GPU issues
 - [ ] Remove unnecessary documentation and add missing documentation
 - [ ] Reimplement hardware support check in VkCore
+- [ ] Add additional checks to VkCore like:
+	- warn user when main initializers have already been called
+	- always check if a handle is valid

 ### Planned Features